Chipotle and Pumpkin Seed-crusted Medallions of Wild Salmon

 - 1/3 cup or more olive oil Add to list

-- Juice and zest of 1 lime Add to list
+- 1 lime, zested and juiced Add to list

 - Salt and pepper, to taste Add to list

-- 1 side fresh salmon, 3 to 4 pounds, skin on Add to list
+- 1 (3 to 4 pound) fillet fresh salmon, skin on Add to list

 To serve, scoop the fillet from the skin and transfer to a serving platter.
 Discard the skin.